 But an influencer’s quote, an expert opinion, a screenshot of comments, or a success story works well as well.

 21.Improvising AD Copy

 Most often, it’s not the campaign or competitor that lowers your conversion rate.
 Your offer simply is not appealing to your target market.

 The reason could be as simple as a poor AD copy.
 Your advertisement either might not be hitting your lead’s pain points, or the content is boring.

-In such a scenario, I recommend hiring an expert copywriter to improvise your AD.
+In such a scenario, I recommend hiring an expert copywriter.